 Who can apply?

-Only current members of the NPPA, whether staff or independent, who can demonstrate they derive their primary income from photography, can apply.
+Only current members of the NPPA who derive their primary income from photography can apply.
 The application will ask basic questions such as how you have been impacted and basic documentation of canceled assignments; professional references; social media handles and/or a website.